ibm-cloud-docs/virtual-servers/vsi_viewing_suspend.md

 1. Log in to the [{{site.data.keyword.slportal}} ![External link icon](../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} by using your unique credentials.
 2. From the **Devices** menu, select **Device List**.
 3. From the **Device List**, click the name of your virtual server instance.
-4. On the **Configuration** tab in the **System** section, you can view whether your virtual server instance supports the suspend billing feature.
+4. On the **Configuration** tab in the **General** section, you can view whether your virtual server instance supports the suspend billing feature.

 | Field                                 | Value                     |
 | --------------------------------------| ------------------------- |